Here is a representative list of some of the workshops he can bring to your group:

 Peculiar People, Inc.

-Enacted Prayer: Based in sociodrama, enacted prayer is simply praying with movement rather than words.
-Rich has taught the prayer form all over the world, and may be the first to introduce it to Cuba.
+Enacted Prayer/Praise: Based in sociodrama, enacted prayer and enacted praise are simply praying and praising with movement rather than words.
+Rich has taught the prayer form all over the world, and may be the first to have introduced it to Romania and Cuba.
 He has found that it gives people a more clear prayer direction, gets people excited about praying, and is often answered dramatically.